NunaByte/Terminal-BlackJack-V1/README.md

 # Terminal-BlackJack-V1
-Terminal version of Black Jack
+Terminal version of Black Jack, still some bugs regarding memory, but will be fixed at some point.(Probably Not)